TechnoSparks/Better-SMC/README.md

 - The user of this modpack will need to run the script file again if one wish to update with this repository.

 ## Build/export
-This modpack is broken, and cannot be exported to Modrinth and Curseforge formats due to the mixing of both platform sources.
+This modpack is broken and cannot be exported to Modrinth and Curseforge formats due to the mixing of both platform sources.